dennispc/NavProj/NavProjAL/README.md

 1 New Action.
 This action will show the chart described in requirement no. 1

-3.
+✓3.
-The customer forgot to tell you that they also have a physical shop; therefor it must be possible to see on the “Item List” if a product is sold on the web shop, in the physical store or both
+The customer forgot to tell you that they also have a physical shop; therefore it must be possible to see on the “Item List” if a product is sold on the web shop, in the physical store or both

-4.
+✓4.
 Add one more action to the “Sales” menu, the linked page must show the Amazon bestsellers of the category electronics.
 This way it can easily be seen if there is a new product trend, which you should follow in your shop.
 See Figur 2 Amazon bestsellers.
 The webpage must be shown “inside” Dynamics, not as an external link.
+50180

 5.
 As fraud is an increasing problem for web shops, implement a solution, which detects if the same address